oprypin/crsfml/docs/tutorials/network/socket.md

 As you can guess, this part is specific to TCP sockets.
 There are two sides to a connection: the one that waits for the incoming connection (let's call it the server), and the one that triggers it (let's call it the client).

-On client side, things are simple: the user just needs to have a [TcpSocket]({{book.api}}/TcpSocket.html) and call its `connect` method to start the connection attempt.
+On client side, things are simple: the user just needs to have a [SF::TcpSocket][] and call its `connect` method to start the connection attempt.

 ```crystal
 require "crsfml/network"